Approximating Bin Packing within O(log OPT * log log OPT) bins: Operations on fractional solutions

-Thus, let $S := \{ i \textrm{ small} \mid i\textrm{ not well covered}\}$ be the set of those items whose number has decreased to less than half due to gluing.
-We apply again grouping (Lemma~\ref{lem:Grouping}) to $S$ (note that we do not touch the well covered items).
-Then we apply again gluing where ever possible and repeat the procedure until all small items are well covered.
-Note that once an item is well covered it stays well covered as it is neither affected by grouping nor by gluing.
+Thus, let $S := \{ i \textrm{ small} \mid i\textrm{ not well-covered}\}$ be the set of those items whose number has decreased to less than half due to gluing.
+We apply again grouping (Lemma~\ref{lem:Grouping}) to $S$ (note that we do not touch the well-covered items).
+Then we apply again gluing where ever possible and repeat the procedure until all small items are well-covered.
+Note that once an item is well-covered it stays well-covered as it is neither affected by grouping nor by gluing.